gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ---
 # Introduction
-No hands-on

 ## Objective
 - To provide hands-on exposure to automating simple network operational tasks using basic Ansible features.

 ## Logistics
 - This session is 2 hour long
-- Lab will be available for you to use until **Monday April 9th, 2018**
+- Lab will be available for you to use until Monday April 9th, 2018
-- Best practice: have a partner to consult
+- Use Spark room setup by Manish Sehgal for any questions.
+- Most important: Note down your IP addresses **correctly**
+  - Your Ansible server
+  - IOS router mgmt IP
+  - XR router mgmt IP
+- Credentials are same across pods.
+If you use wrong IP addresses, you will end up working on others' pod.

 ---
 # Lab Setup